Statistics and outlook for bowel cancer

 We have another section explaining about cancer statistics and also about incidence, mortality and survival.
 Unless you are very familiar with medical statistics it might help to read this before you read the statistics below.

-The statistics below relate to people having surgery.
-About 80 out of every 100 people with colorectal cancer (80%) have surgery intended to cure them.
-But the cancer comes back in about half of these people.
+The statistics relate to people having surgery.
+About 80 out of every 100 people with bowel cancer (80%) have surgery intended to cure their cancer.
+But the cancer comes back in up to half of these people.

-Stage 1 bowel cancer is also called Dukes' A. This means the cancer is only in the innermost lining of the colon or rectum, or it has spread into the inner muscle layer of the bowel wall.
-As this is a very early stage cancer it has a high cure rate.
+Stage 1 bowel cancer is also called Dukes' A. As this is a very early stage cancer it has a high cure rate.
 After surgery more than 9 out of 10 patients (93%) will live for more than 5 years.
 Unfortunately, at the moment fewer than 9 out of every 100 patients (9%) diagnosed with colorectal cancer have stage 1.
 As bowel cancer screening has been introduced across the UK, we hope that more people will have their cancer diagnosed early.

-Stage 2 bowel cancer is also called Dukes' B. This means that the cancer has grown through the muscle layer of the bowel wall.
-About a quarter (24%) of people with colorectal cancer are diagnosed at this stage.
+Stage 2 bowel cancer is also called Dukes' B. About a quarter (24%) of people with colorectal cancer are diagnosed at this stage.
 Depending on various factors, after surgery more than three quarters (up to 77%) of people with stage 2 colorectal cancer can expect to live longer than 5 years.

-Stage 3 bowel cancer is also called Dukes' C. This means the cancer has spread into the lymph nodes surrounding the bowel.
-Roughly 23 out of every 100 people (23%) with colorectal cancer are diagnosed at this stage.
+Stage 3 bowel cancer is also called Dukes' C. Roughly 23 out of every 100 people (23%) with colorectal cancer are diagnosed at this stage.
 The outcome depends on the number of lymph nodes that contain cancer cells.
 After surgery almost half of those with Stage 3 bowel cancer (48%) will live for at least 5 years.

 No statistics can tell you what will happen to you.
 Your cancer is unique.
 So statistics can only give a rough idea of what may happen to you.
 The available statistics are not detailed enough to tell you about the different treatments people may have had.
 They also can't tell how that treatment may have affected their outlook.
 Some treatments may help people to live longer as well as relieving symptoms.
 There are many individual factors that will affect your treatment and prognosis.